dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/editing-resources.md

 project or a system administrator.
 The specified creator must also have permission to create resources of that class in that project.

-In addition to the creation date, in the body of the request, it is possible to specify a custom IRI (of [Knora IRI](knora-iris.md#iris-for-data) form) for a resource through the `@id` attribute which will then be assigned to the resource; otherwise the resource will get a unique random IRI.
+In addition to the creation date, in the body of the request, it is possible to specify a custom IRI (of [DSP-API IRI](knora-iris.md#iris-for-data) form) for a resource through the `@id` attribute which will then be assigned to the resource; otherwise the resource will get a unique random IRI.

 A custom resource IRI must be `http://rdfh.ch/PROJECT_SHORTCODE/` (where `PROJECT_SHORTCODE`